-2.2 Multifunctional FSDT Topological Photonic Device
+2.2 Multifunctional FSDT topological photonic device

-The proposed spoof SPP valley TPCs have the advantages that not only the edge mode bands are detached from the bulk bands and a special PBG emerges but also the working frequency is easily tuned by modifying the height h of the rods, which does not affect the size or layout of the structure.
-Taking advantage of this exotic feature, we proceed to design a broadband multifunctional FSDT topological photonic device, which has an intriguing feature: novel frequency multiplexing of different frequency edge states transporting in different edge channels can be achieved.
-Figure 4(a) shows the design strategy of the FSDT device, which consists of two spoof SPP valley TPC waveguides with different heights h (TPC I and TPC II).
-The dispersion relations of the edge states for TPC I and TPC II are marked by the blue and red lines in Figs. 4(c) and 4(d), respectively.
-Clearly, by carefully optimizing the structural parameters h of TPC I and TPC II, the frequency ranges of the edge states and PBGs can both be adjusted to the desired state, as shown in Figs. 4(c) and 4(d) (for more details on TPC I and TPC II, see section 3 in the Supplementary Material).
-Note that, for this FSDT topological photonic device, the armchair domain wall between TPC I and TPC II along the y axis cannot support topological interface modes because the valley Chern number across the armchair domain wall is zero (see section 4 in the Supplementary Material).
+The proposed spoof SPP valley TPCs have the advantages that not only the edge mode bands are detached from the bulk bands and a special PBG emerges, but also the working frequency is easily tuned by modifying the height h of the rods, which does not affect the size or layout of the structure.
+Taking advantage of this exotic feature, we proceed to design a broadband multifunctional FSDT topological photonic device, which has the intriguing feature that novel frequency multiplexing of different frequency edge states transporting in different edge channels can be achieved.
+Figure 4a shows the design strategy of the FSDT device, which consists of two spoof SPP valley TPC waveguides with different heights h (TPC I and TPC II).
+The dispersion relations of the edge states for TPC I and TPC II are marked by the blue and red lines in Figs. 4c and d, respectively.
+Clearly, by carefully optimizing the structural parameters h of TPC I and TPC II, the frequency ranges of the edge states and PBGs can both be adjusted to the desired state, as shown in Figs. 4c and d (for more details on TPC I and TPC II, see Supplementary Material 3).
+Note that, for this FSDT topological photonic device, the armchair domain wall between TPC I and TPC II along the y-axis cannot support topological interface modes because the valley Chern number across the armchair domain wall is zero (see more discussion in Supplementary Material 4).

-The composite device could achieve the following functions through the combined action of valley edge states and PBGs in two valley TPCs, as shown in Fig. 4(b).
-The spoof SPP topological edge states in the high-frequency (HF) regime propagate only along the domain wall of TPC I [light blue region in Fig. 4(a)]; in the intermediate-frequency (IF) regime, bidirectional transmission along the domain walls of TPC I and TPC II can be achieved [light yellow region in Fig. 4(a)]; and the low-frequency (LF) waves transmit only along the domain wall of TPC II [light red region in Fig. 4(a)].
+The composite device could achieve the following functions through the combined action of valley edge states and photonic bandgaps in two valley TPCs, as shown in Fig. 4b.
+The spoof SPP topological edge states in the high-frequency (HF) regime propagate only along the domain wall of TPC I (light blue region in Fig. 4a); in the intermediate-frequency (IF) regime, bidirectional transmission along the domain walls of TPC I and TPC II can be achieved (light yellow region in Fig. 4a); and the low-frequency (LW) waves transmit only along the domain wall of TPC II (light red region in Fig. 4a).
 Therefore, the device has the functions of WDM and ADM when the excitation source is located at different locations.
 For example, when the source is located at the center between TPC I and TPC II or in the middle of TPC I and the middle of TPC II, the WDM and ADM functions can be achieved, respectively.
-Note that in previous valley TPCs, the topological edge states and bulk states are continuous and cannot be used to realize the FSDT device, as demonstrated in section 5 in the Supplementary Material.
+Note that in previous valley TPCs, the topological edge states and bulk states are continuous and cannot be used to realize the FSDT device, as demonstrated in Supplementary Material 5.